kelvintawe12/ceh-original/README.md

 - **Login**: Access your dashboard to view ongoing activities and manage your profile.
 - **Participate**: Join projects, submit ideas, and earn rewards for your contributions.

+## API Documwntation
+Our API allows developers to integrate with the Circular Economy Hub.
+You can find the full documentation here.

 ## Contributing
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.